tannn/freethinker/kitty-specs/001-freethinker-menu-bar-ai-provocation-app/data-model.md

 ### 2.2 ProvocationResponse

-Represents the result of a provocation generation.
+Represents the result of a provocation generation with impossible-to-misuse success/failure modeling.

 ```swift
 struct ProvocationResponse: Codable, Identifiable {